 - 400ml can Thai Kitchen unsweetened coconut milk *you may use lite for less fat, but will also have less coconut flavour

-- 5 tbsp Thai Kitchen red curry paste
+- 5 tablespoon Thai Kitchen red curry paste

-- 2 tbsp tamari or soy sauce if not avoiding gluten
+- 2 tablespoon tamari or soy sauce if not avoiding gluten

-- 2 tbsp lime juice approx 1 large lime
+- 2 tablespoon lime juice approx 1 large lime

 - Serve with brown or white rice, noodles, or naan bread.